On a Universal Strictly Decreasing Nonparametric Estimator Applied to the Drift Function of a Recurrent Diffusion Process Estimation: Introduction

 where $N\in\mathbb N^*$, $T > 0$, $\mathcal I(\cdot)$ is the It\^o map for Equation (\ref{main_equation}), and $W^1,\dots,W^N$ are independent copies of $W_{|[0,T]}$.
 For instance, $X^1,\dots,X^N$ are appropriate to model the elimination processes of a drug by $N$ patients involved in a clinical trial (see Donnet et Samson \cite{DS13}).
 Moreover, under Assumption \ref{assumption_drift_volatility}, $X^1,\dots,X^N$ can be constructed from one observation of $X$ on $\mathbb R_+$.
 To that purpose, consider the stopping times $\tau_1,\dots,\tau_N$, recursively defined by $\tau_1 = 0$ and

 For any $i\in\{1,\dots,N\}$, $\mathbb P(\tau_i <\infty) = 1$ because $X$ is a recurrent Markov process under Assumption \ref{assumption_drift_volatility}, and then

 So, $W^1,\dots,W^N$ are independent Brownian motions by the strong Markov property, and $X^1,\dots,X^N$ are independent copies of $X_{|[0,T]}$ satisfying (\ref{observation_scheme}). \\ \\ For stochastic differential equations with no monotonicity condition on the drift function, several nonparametric copies-based estimators of $a$ have been investigated in the literature.
 For instance, Comte and Genon-Catalot \cite{CGC20} (resp.
 Comte and Marie \cite{CM23}) deals with a projection least squares estimator of the drift function computed from independent (resp. correlated) continuous-time observations of a diffusion process, Denis et al. \cite{DDM21} with such an estimator computed from independent discrete-time observations, and Marie and Rosier \cite{MR23} with continuous-time and discrete-time versions of a copies-based Nadaraya-Watson estimator of $a$.
-On such estimators for interacting particle systems, the reader can refer to Della Maestra and Hoffmann \cite{DMH22}, while Amorino et al. \cite{ABPPZ25} investigates the estimator of the interaction function for a class of McKean-Vlasov stochastic differential equations when both $T$ and $N$ goes to infinity. \\ \\ {\bf Estimators:} Consider the Nadaraya-Watson estimator
+On such estimators for interacting particle systems, the reader can refer to Della Maestra and Hoffmann \cite{DMH22}, while Amorino et al. \cite{ABPPZ25} investigates the estimator of the interaction function for a class of McKean-Vlasov stochastic differential equations when both $T$ and $N$ goes to infinity.
+Finally, even if our paper focuses on the copies-based observation scheme, let us mention some references dealing with nonparametric estimators of the drift function computed from one long-time observation of the ergodic stationary solution of Equation (\ref{main_equation}): Comte, Genon-Catalot and Rozenholc \cite{CGCR07} (resp.
+Aeckerle-Willems and Strauch \cite{AWS22}) on a discrete-time (resp. continuous-time) projection least squares (resp.
+Nadaraya-Watson) estimator of $a$. \\ \\ {\bf Estimators:} Consider the Nadaraya-Watson estimator

 with $\mathfrak m > 0$ defined later,

 where $T_0 = T - t_0$, $t_0\in (0,T)$,